IBM/CodeEngine/README.md

   This will show how you can use eventing to monitor changes in a Cloud Object Storage bucket, and then act on those changes by processing any new files in the bucket and then uploading a new object into a secondary bucket.
-It can also get Ping (cron) events to periodically check for missed files.
+It can also get Cron events to periodically check for missed files.

 #### Misc